 Unbalanced audio inputs are typically more susceptible to signal distortion or disruption if their signal is carried over long cable distances, resulting in an unwanted hiss or hum.
 Balanced audio inputs, however, have an inbuilt second copy of an audio signal within their cabling, designed to fight distortion and return audio to being crisp and clear when entering an amplifier.

 Sources plugging into speakers from further away must be balanced.
-Nearby sources, which do not risk signal distortion on their relative short journies, can be unbalanced.
+Nearby sources, which do not risk signal distortion on their relatively short journies, can be unbalanced.
 This is why CDJs and turntables connect to DJ mixers via unbalanced RCA cables, and larger speaker systems, which are not close to the DJ equipment, connect to them via balanced XLR jacks.
-Essential if your sound system is halfway down a field in Glasto!
+Essential if your sound system is halfway down a field in Glasto.

 Room treatment/ speaker placement